 Relay Robots are fully autonomous delivery and housekeeping robots created by Relay Robotics, a company based in San Jose, California.
 These robots are used by several hotel brands, including Crown Plaza Hotels & Resorts, and are equipped with motion sensors and autonomous navigation technology.

 This allows the robots to function as delivery assistants, easily navigating a hotel, avoiding people and obstacles, and transporting tools and equipment where they need to go.
-Not only can this help to reduce time spent traveling back and forth to acquire tools, the robots can also be used to take items like towels and cleaning products to guests.
+Not only can this help to reduce time spent traveling back and forth to acquire tools, but the robots can also be used to take items like towels and cleaning products to guests.

 Video: Relay Delivers Anywhere